zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ```

-You can find a description of each parameter in the [Spring Cloud Netflix documentation](https://cloud.spring.io/spring-cloud-netflix/multi/multi__router_and_filter_zuul.html).
+**NOte:** FOr more information about Zuul configuration parameters, see the [Spring Cloud Netflix documentation](https://cloud.spring.io/spring-cloud-netflix/multi/multi__router_and_filter_zuul.html).

 ## Hystrix configuration

-The API Gateway contains a Hystrix configuration as shown in the example below:
+The API Gateway contains a Hystrix configuration as shown in the following example:

 ```yaml
 hystrix: